DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 </html>
 ```

-In a view, render two separate parts of the reporting control:
+In a view, add the `dx-reporting-skeleton-screen.css` file from the **devexpress-reporting** NPM package to the page that contains the Report Designer and render two separate parts of the reporting control:

 - Call the `RenderHtml()` method to render markup.
 - Call the `RenderScripts()` method to render scripts.